 Alcohol And Opioids—A Deadly Combination

 Mixing illicit drugs like marijuana or cocaine with alcohol is pretty common among teens and adults—some people may even take a prescription opioid before drinking beer to catch a better beer buzz, or to strengthen the potency of a painkiller.
-One scenario might be a builder who works hard all day, goes home with a back so sore that he can’t stand up straight without being in pain; so he washes some Vicodin down with beer to ease the pain.
+One scenario might be a construction contractor who works hard all day, goes home with a back so sore that he can’t stand up straight without being in pain; so he washes some Vicodin down with a beer to ease the pain.

 Though the builder’s intentions are good, and his pain is no doubt excruciating—he is doing more harm than good.
 Studies show that “drinking alcohol while taking powerful opioid painkillers can trigger a potentially deadly respiratory problem” (U.S. National Library of Medicine).
 In addition to respiratory problems, mixing opioids with alcohol can lead to overdose and death.